 Max Kemman does a similar set of analyses for submissions to DHBenelux 2016, and a comparative analysis for submissions to DHBenelux 2014-2016.
-Recently, he added an analysis of submissions to DHBenelux 2017.
+Recently, he added an analysis of submissions to DHBenelux 2017 and DHBenelux 2018.

 Eetu Mäkelä and Mikko Tolonen analyzed DHN(ordic) 2018 by region, topic, and time, and concluded with suggestions for future iterations of the conference.

 In “Exploring Regional Development of Digital Humanities Research: A Case Study for Taiwan“, Kuang-hua Chen and Bi-Shin Hsueh analyze DADH 2009-2012 in Taiwan, focusing on topics, citations, authorship, geography, and time.
 Their article is especially notable for how they classify subject area in references.